Explained: What is Internet of Things (IoT) and How it Works?

 Once the data is collected it is transferred to the cloud infrastructure (also known as IoT platforms).
 But to transfer the data, the devices will need a medium.
 That’s when connections like Bluetooth, Wi-Fi, WAN, cellular networks, etc come into play.
 These mediums are all different and must be chosen wisely for best results.

 The effectiveness IoT security highly depends on the speed and availability of these mediums.

 3. Data Processing

 After reaching the cloud infrastructure the data has to be analysed so that the right action can be taken.
+This process is however considered one of the most crucial obstacles in front of IoT app development.
 The analysis can be as simple as checking the temperature of the AC or a complex one such as a situation where an intruder comes in and the device has to identify it through cameras.
 The IoT application is made such that it can process all the data at a fast rate to take immediate actions.

 4. User Interface